speedscale/docs/docs/guides/cloudrun.md

 ## Advanced setup

 This setup assumes the Cloud Run service being instrumented is available publicly.
 If you want to make the service load balancer internal only, you can add this annotation `networking.gke.io/load-balancer-type: "Internal"` to the Kubernetes service definition.
-This requires the Cloud Run service to be on the same VPC as the GKE cluster and also requires a separate Ingress setup.
-More details can be found [here](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress).
+This requires the Cloud Run service to be on the same VPC as the GKE cluster and requires you to connect your Cloud Run app to your VPC as detailed [here](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access)

 ## Manifest
 ```yaml